Skip to main content

 Courses are offered through the Baltic Center for Educational and Academic Development and concentrate on vocabulary development, conversation, pronunciation, and cultural knowledge.
-Courses are held five days a week for four hours a day.
+Courses are held daily (20 academic hours per week).
 Students will receive credit from among the following courses:

 Students may not take any other courses on this program, including BYU Online courses, without approval by the program director and ISP.